 - What are prisons?
 How is state violence linked to extraction and accumulation?
 Should the police be abolished? - ➤ This module examines the relationship between racism, capitalism, and state violence.
-Drawing on black and anti-colonial Marxism, post/decolonial theory, (trans, queer) feminism, and critical indigenous studies, together we explore the racial and colonial history of borders, detention centres, prisons, police, psychiatric institutions, and family surveillance.
-By moving from the local to the global and back again, we think about how state violence has been a constant feature of racial and colonial capitalism.
-In doing so, we ultimately explore what an abolitionist world without prisons, police, and other carceral structures might look like.
+Drawing on black Marxism, post/ decolonial theory, (trans, queer) feminism, and critical indigenous studies, together we explore the colonial and interconnected history of borders, detention centres, prisons, police, and surveillance.
+By moving from the local to the global and back again from Grenfell to Guantanamo, Windrush to Palestine, Yarl's Wood to Standing Rock-we think about how state violence has been a constant feature of racial and colonial capitalism.
+In doing so, we ultimately explore what an abolitionist world without prisons, police, and borders might look like.